rcds-dssv/foia_data_mining/README.md

 # FOIA Data Analysis
-This repository contains code and related discussions centered around processing and extracting data from Freedom of Information Act (FOIA) documents downloaded from [foia.gov](https://www.foia.gov/).
+This repository contains R code for processing and extracting data from Freedom of Information Act (FOIA) documents downloaded from [foia.gov](https://www.foia.gov/).
 The content includes various steps for handling XML parsing, data extraction, manipulation, and organization to enhance transparency and facilitate access to information.

 ## Overview
 This code will extract data stored in XML format as provided by the [Freedom of Information Act